By Betty Tran, MD, MSc

-SYNOPSIS: In this group of patients hospitalized with severe COVID-19, the majority of whom required invasive ventilation, 68% had clinical improvement after treatment with remdesivir on a compassionate-use basis.
+SYNOPSIS: In this group of patients hospitalized with severe COVID-19, most of whom required invasive ventilation, 68% showed clinical improvement after treatment with remdesivir on a compassionate-use basis.

-The severe acute respiratory coronavirus 2 (SARS-CoV-2) and the disease it causes, COVID-19, have overwhelmed health systems globally, with more than 3 million confirmed cases and 230,000 deaths as of this writing.1 In severe cases requiring admission to the intensive care unit (ICU) or invasive ventilation, mortality rates upward of 60% to 70% have been reported.2-3 Currently, there is no proven effective therapy, and management has largely consisted of supportive care, including various forms of oxygen support.
-Ongoing trials using antiretrovirals, anti-inflammatory agents, and convalescent plasma are ongoing.
+COVID-19 has overwhelmed health systems globally, with more than 9.2 million confirmed cases and more than 478,000 deaths as of this writing.1 In severe cases requiring admission to the intensive care unit (ICU) or invasive ventilation, mortality rates upward of 60% to 70% have been reported.2-3 Currently, there is no proven effective therapy, and management has largely consisted of supportive care, including various forms of oxygen support.
+Trials using antiretrovirals, anti-inflammatory agents, and convalescent plasma are ongoing.

-Over a median of 18 days (IQR 13-23) after receiving remdesivir, 36 of 53 patients (68%) improved regarding oxygen support, including 17 of 30 patients (57%) receiving invasive mechanical ventilation who were extubated and three of four patients (75%) on ECMO who stopped receiving it.
-As of the last follow-up, 25 of 53 patients (47%) had been discharged (24% of those who received invasive ventilation, 89% of those receiving noninvasive ventilation support).
+Over a median of 18 days (IQR, 13-23) after receiving remdesivir, 36 of 53 patients improved regarding oxygen support, including 17 of 30 patients receiving invasive mechanical ventilation who were extubated and three of four patients on ECMO who stopped receiving it.
+As of the last follow-up, 25 of 53 patients had been discharged (24% of those who received invasive ventilation, 89% of those receiving noninvasive ventilation support).
 Overall mortality in the cohort was 13%.
-Adverse events, most commonly increased hepatic enzymes, diarrhea, rash, renal impairment, and hypotension, occurred in 60% of patients, with 23% of patients experiencing serious adverse events (e.g., multi-organ dysfunction, septic shock).
+Adverse events, most commonly increased hepatic enzymes, diarrhea, rash, renal impairment, and hypotension, occurred in 60% of patients, with 23% of patients experiencing serious adverse events (e.g., multiple organ dysfunction, septic shock).

 This preliminary report describing the clinical outcomes seen in a small group of patients hospitalized for severe COVID-19 disease treated with remdesivir is encouraging, although interpretation is difficult, primarily given the lack of a randomized control group.
-Remdesivir has broad-spectrum activity against a variety of virus families, has in vitro activity against SARS-CoV-2, and previously has been shown to have a favorable safety profile.
-It is unclear whether the listed adverse events from this report were actually a result of remdesivir, since these issues have been reported as part of the disease spectrum of COVID-19.
+Remdesivir produces broad-spectrum activity against a variety of virus families, produces in vitro activity against SARS-CoV-2, and has shown a favorable safety profile.
+It is unclear whether the listed adverse events from this report were a result of remdesivir, since these issues have been reported as part of the disease spectrum of COVID-19.

-After this report was published, a randomized, double-blind, placebo-controlled multicenter trial out of Hubei, China, found no statistically significant benefits for remdesivir, although there was a trend toward faster time to clinical improvement among those who received it.4 A few points are noteworthy, however.
+After this report was published, a randomized, double-blind, placebo-controlled multicenter trial out of Hubei, China, revealed no statistically significant benefits for remdesivir, although there was a trend toward faster time to clinical improvement among those who received it.4 However, a few points are noteworthy.
 First, patients enrolled in this study were allowed to receive lopinavir-ritonavir, steroids, and interferons concomitantly.
-Second, the study stopped enrolling early, with a subsequent reduction in statistical power from 80% to 58%.
-Third, the patient population in the Hubei study had fewer patients on higher oxygen support (i.e., high-flow nasal cannula, noninvasive or invasive mechanical ventilation, ECMO): 18% of the remdesivir group, 13% of the placebo group.
+Second, the study authors stopped enrolling early, with a subsequent reduction in statistical power from 80% to 58%.
+Third, the patient population in the Hubei study included fewer patients on higher oxygen support (i.e., high-flow nasal cannula, noninvasive or invasive mechanical ventilation, ECMO): 18% of the remdesivir group, 13% of the placebo group.

-In contrast, it was announced recently that a preliminary analysis of a National Institute of Allergy and Infectious Diseases clinical trial found that COVID-19 patients treated with remdesivir had a 31% faster recovery time compared to placebo (P < 0.001), with a median time to recovery of 11 vs. 15 days.5 Furthermore, a survival benefit was suggested, with a mortality rate of 8.0% for the remdesivir group vs. 11.6% for the placebo group (P = 0.059).5 It is also important to note that regardless of these mixed findings, remdesivir has not been shown to be curative or preventive.
-As we await more formal details from these trial results, we should continue the type of ICU level care that has resulted in clinically meaningful outcomes for critically ill patients after decades of research, namely the A2F bundle (Assessing/preventing/managing pain, both spontaneous awakening and breathing trials, choice of analgesia/sedation, delirium assessment/prevention/management, early mobility/exercise, and family engagement).6
+In contrast, recently, a preliminary analysis of a National Institute of Allergy and Infectious Diseases clinical trial revealed COVID-19 patients treated with remdesivir recovered 31% faster vs. placebo patients (P < 0.001), with a median time to recovery of 11 vs. 15 days.5 Furthermore, a survival benefit was suggested, with a mortality rate of 8% for the remdesivir group vs. 11.6% for the placebo group (P = 0.059).5 Also important: Regardless of these mixed findings, remdesivir has not been shown to be curative or preventive.
+As we await more formal details from these trial results, we should continue the type of ICU-level care that has resulted in clinically meaningful outcomes for critically ill patients after decades of research, namely the A2F bundle (Assessing/preventing/managing pain, both spontaneous awakening and breathing trials, choice of analgesia/sedation, delirium assessment/prevention/management, early mobility/exercise, and family engagement).6

 - World Health Organization.
 Coronavirus disease (COVID-19) pandemic.